cloudui/blog/_posts/2021-02-07-my-favorite-android-applications.md

 ### Flamingo for Twitter &nbsp; <i class="fab fa-android" style="color: #3DDC84;" aria-hidden="true"></i>

 This app is also discontinued, and you can't really get it anymore.
 So why am I mentioning it?
 First, it still has an incredibly nice design, and it is a very customizable Twitter app.
 However, I do not recommend it.
 Twitter's API for developers is some hot garbage.
 It restricts access to features like favorite notifications, retweet count, and token limits.
 I doubt this will be changed any time soon, which means all independent Twitter apps are missing out on features only the actual app will have.
 I do not recommend Twitter apps unless you really like the design, so it's up to you.
-Having worked with the API, I know the pain of working with this crappy company.
+Having worked with the API, I know the pain of working with free-tier limits.